Overcoming the Trauma of Sexual Abuse

 The damage from abuse, especially sexual abuse, whether it happened in a person’s childhood, or as an adult, can live on long after the event is over.
 Time alone is usually not enough to recover from the damage caused by this kind of experience.

 How to Overcome Sexual Abuse Trauma

-You may not wish to report the crime to authorities, especially if the perpetrator is a loved one.
-As an adult over 18 years old, that is your choice to make; however, many women find reporting the crime to be soothing for their recovery and a way for them to retake control of their life.
-Reporting a sexual abuse crime can help prevent others from being harmed, even if the assault occurred long ago and the legal statute of limitations is over.
-Reporting the sexual abuse may bring other victims forward and help them to seek treatment and find a path to recovery.
+The first step in healing is finding safety with a trusted and nonjudgmental family member, friend or therapist and telling them what happened.
+You can choose not to report the crime to the authorities; however, many people find reporting it to be beneficial for their recovery and a way for them to retake control of their life.
+Reporting a sexual abuse crime can help prevent others from being harmed, even if the assault occurred long ago, and may also bring other victims forward and help them to seek treatment and find a path to recovery.

 At your treatment center of choice, you will work to resolve your past traumas and experiences with abuse and substance abuse.
 This therapy helps you uncover the underlying causes of your addiction as you participate in individual, group and family.
 You will work through past experiences and difficult emotions to develop deep, personal insights that create a strong foundation for improved mental health and a solid recovery process.
 Stress management will help you to effectively manage your stress in a healthy and productive manners.

 You may have been through a lot due to past events, but the cycle of pain and addiction does not have to continue.
 Healing from sexual abuse and recovery from substance abuse does not happen overnight, but many find treatment to successfully overcome their trauma and live a healthier life without addiction.
 Learning to be patient with yourself and giving yourself time is vital for recovery.
 But recovery can happen with proper professional help and attention.